Process documents at scale — entirely in Java

 Automatic file type handling

-Drop in any supported file — Word, Excel, HTML, images, and more — and the SDK converts it to PDF so you can edit it immediately.
+Drop in any supported file — Word, Excel, PowerPoint, HTML, Markdown, images, and more — and convert bidirectionally between PDF and Office formats.
+Edit, transform, and repurpose content with high fidelity.

 Proven core